savetheclocktower/daubjs/docs/design.md

 Here, the work done in the `before` callback is 100% equivalent to the work described by the commented-out `captures`.

-Where does `context` come in? `Daub.Context` is a thin wrapper class around `Map`.
+Where does `context` come in? `Context` is a thin wrapper class around `Map`.
 Its purpose is to make parsing stateful across grammars.
 The `template-string` rule above delegates part of its parsing task to another grammar, but when it calls `JS_INSIDE_TEMPLATE_STRINGS.parse`, it passes the existing `context` instance as the second argument so that the latter grammar can see any relevant state.

 ### VerboseRegExp

 Unlike some other languages, JavaScript has no built-in “verbose” or “extended” regular expression syntax in which literal whitespace is ignored and comments are allowed.
 And because of the constraints we’re under when writing patterns in Daub grammars, annotated patterns are often sorely needed.

 But building regular expressions out of strings involves having to double-escape every backslash in your regular expression. `/\}/` becomes `new RegExp("\\}")`.
-Matching a literal escape sequence like "\t" becomes `/\\t/` in a regex literal, but `new RegExp("\\\\t")` in its string form.
+Matching a literal escape sequence like `\t` becomes `/\\t/` in a regex literal, but `new RegExp("\\\\t")` in its string form.
 I hate it.

 ES6’s tagged template literals offer a way out: they can access the “raw” form of the string in which every backslash is interpreted as a literal backslash, rather than an escape character: